ErenKilisli/MyUnclesArmyDays-RetroFpsGame/README.md

 Assets were taken from many different places, but they were never used for commercial purposes and those with permission were taken.

-Link for this and all Game Files(Unreal Engine): https://drive.google.com/drive/folders/1W1QGJH4z8B2WRWj6D_pvyuMqB3qBfUnQ?usp=sharing
+Link for this and all my Game Files(Unreal Engine): https://drive.google.com/drive/folders/1W1QGJH4z8B2WRWj6D_pvyuMqB3qBfUnQ?usp=sharing

 Also if you want to Download Windows version of Playable Demo(Assets may become corrupted on some computers): https://drive.google.com/drive/folders/1XRt86VpgeAqkPN14epLXMIaeRRjGiJz6?usp=sharing